tabrasel/music-club-client/README.md

 1. In your local repo, checkout the `dev` branch and pull.

+2. Update the version number in `package.json` to `yyyy.mm.dd`.

-2. Move all items in the 'Unreleased' section of `CHANGELOG.md` to a new section with the version number: yyyy-mm-dd.
+3. Move all items in the 'Unreleased' section of `CHANGELOG.md` to a new section with the version number: yyyy-mm-dd.

-3. In GitHub, create a pull request to merge `dev` into the `main` branch.
+4. In GitHub, create a pull request to merge `dev` into the `main` branch.
 Review and merge if everything looks okay.

-4. In your local repo, checkout the `main` branch and pull those changes you just merged.
+5. In your local repo, checkout the `main` branch and pull those changes you just merged.
 Only the `main` branch of the music-club-client repository should ever be deployed to production.

-5. In the command line, run:
+6. In the command line, run:
 ```
 npm run deploy
 ```

-8. Visit [https://tatebrasel.com/music-club-client/](https://tatebrasel.com/music-club-client/) and make sure the site loads.
+7. Visit [https://tatebrasel.com/music-club-client/](https://tatebrasel.com/music-club-client/) and make sure the site loads.
 It may take a few minutes to update to the newly deployed version.